NATIONAL CAPITAL ASTHMA COALITION

 EPA Indoor Air Quality (IAQ) Tools for Schools - get a free Action Kit for low-cost strategies to improve IAQ

-ACKNOWLEDGEMENTS: This program is funded wholly, or in part, by the Government of the District of Columbia, Department of Health, Community Health Administration, Preventive Health and Health Services Block Grant, and District of Columbia Control Asthma Now (DC CAN) Program, 825 North Capitol Street, NE, Washington, DC 20002, (202) 442-5925, www.doh.dc.gov.
+ACKNOWLEDGEMENTS: The Managing Asthma and Allergies in DC Schools program is funded wholly, or in part, by the Government of the District of Columbia, Department of Health, Community Health Administration, Preventive Health and Health Services Block Grant, and District of Columbia Control Asthma Now (DC CAN) Program.
 We also gratefully acknowledge the additional funding support provided by: AMERIGROUP District of Columbia, DC Chartered Health Plan, Health Right, Inc., The HSC Foundation, and National Capital Asthma Coalition.
 Finally, we thank our coalition partners, the Minnesota Department of Health Asthma Program, and a host of other organizations and state and federal agencies that shared with us their materials, guidance, and experiences for this guide.

 Selected School Resources